7 tech trends shaping 2026

 Gothenburg shapes the future of technology

-Today, we see growing examples of how Gothenburg is turning research and innovation into practical value.
-AI is making traffic safer and improving public services; digital twins are helping design cities and vehicles; and new deep tech ventures are emerging in medicine, advanced materials and sustainable energy.
+Just a year ago, many ideas were still at the experimental stage.
+Today, we see growing examples of how Gothenburg is turning research and innovation into practical benefits: AI is used to do research and marketing, develop pharmaceuticals and make traffic safer – just a few of many examples.
+Digital twins are helping design cities and vehicles; and new deep tech ventures are emerging in medicine, advanced materials and sustainable energy.

 Meanwhile, new trends are accelerating.
 Expertise in AI, green tech, software, cybersecurity, communication and connectivity are leading to tangible solutions that open new business opportunities across the region’s tech sector.

-As 2026 approaches, these seven tech trends show how technology will shape society and business.
+In 2026, these seven tech trends show how technology will shape society and business.
 Some are about to break through; others are maturing in labs and testbeds.
 And for those looking further ahead, we highlight promising innovations that could become the next big breakthrough.

 Here are seven tech trends that are not only shaping the future but also showing how Gothenburg is driving innovation forward.

-2. Edge and Connected Vehicles – When Every Millisecond Counts
+- Edge and Connected Vehicles – When Every Millisecond Counts

-3. 6G – The Next Generation of Mobile Networks
+- 6G – The Next Generation of Mobile Networks

-4. Cybersecurity – The New Cornerstone of Technology
+- Cybersecurity – The New Cornerstone of Technology

-5. Health Tech – Where Healthcare Meets Technology
+- Health Tech – Where Healthcare Meets Technology

-6. Tech for the Climate – Smart Solutions at Scale
+- Tech for the Climate – Smart Solutions at Scale

-7. Deep Tech – Where Science Becomes Business
+- Deep Tech – Where Science Becomes Business

 From research to societal impact